Oregon wrestles with building facilities in tsunami zones

 “I don’t think that we should have ever opened up tsunami inundation zones to important infrastructure like police, fire stations and so forth.
 So that’s why I’ll be voting no for the bill,” Rep. Chris Gorsek, a Democrat from the Portland suburb of Troutdale, told the committee.

-Most other countries in the world prone to tsunamis have a land-use philosophy in which construction of certain structures is banned depending on their proximity to tsunami inundation zones, said Chris Goldfinger, an Oregon State University professor and an earthquake geologist.
+Most other countries in the world prone to tsunamis have a land-use philosophy in which construction of certain structures are banned depending on their proximity to tsunami inundation zones, said Chris Goldfinger, an Oregon State University professor and an earthquake geologist.

 “It’s just probably best not to put things into the tsunami zone at all, no matter how strongly they build them,” Goldfinger said in a telephone interview.